MicrosoftDocs/azure-docs/articles/frontdoor/front-door-custom-domain-https.md

 You can use your own certificate to enable the HTTPS feature.
 This process is done through an integration with Azure Key Vault, which allows you to store your certificates securely.
 Azure Front Door uses this secure mechanism to get your certificate and it requires a few extra steps.
 When you create your TLS/SSL certificate, you must create a complete certificate chain with an allowed certificate authority (CA) that is part of the [Microsoft Trusted CA List](https://ccadb-public.secure.force.com/microsoft/IncludedCACertificateReportForMSFT).
 If you use a non-allowed CA, your request will be rejected.
 If a certificate without complete chain is presented, the requests which involve that certificate are not guaranteed to work as expected.

-#### Prepare your Azure Key vault account and certificate
+#### Prepare your key vault and certificate

-1. Azure Key Vault: You must have a running Azure Key Vault account under the same subscription as your Front Door that you want to enable custom HTTPS.
-Create an Azure Key Vault account if you don't have one.
+- You must have a key vault account in the same Azure subscription as your front door.
+Create a key vault account if you don't have one.

 > [!WARNING]
 > Azure Front Door currently only supports Key Vault accounts in the same subscription as the Front Door configuration.
 Choosing a Key Vault under a different subscription than your Front Door will result in a failure.

+- Your key vault can have network access restrictions enabled.
+Front Door is a trusted Azure service and can connect to your key vault even if you enable the firewall.
+However, you must grant Front Door access by creating an access policy, which is described below.

+- Your key vault must be configured to use the *Key Vault access policy* permission model.

-2. Azure Key Vault certificates: If you already have a certificate, you can upload it directly to your Azure Key Vault account or you can create a new certificate directly through Azure Key Vault from one of the partner CAs that Azure Key Vault integrates with.
+- If you already have a certificate, you can upload it directly to your key vault.
+Otherwise, create a new certificate directly through Azure Key Vault from one of the partner certificate authorities (CAs) that Azure Key Vault integrates with.
 Upload your certificate as a **certificate** object, rather than a **secret**.

 > [!NOTE]
-> For your own TLS/SSL certificate, Front Door doesn't support certificates with EC cryptography algorithms.
+> Front Door doesn't support certificates with elliptic curve (EC) cryptography algorithms.
 The certificate must have a complete certificate chain with leaf and intermediate certificates, and root CA must be part of the [Microsoft Trusted CA list](https://ccadb-public.secure.force.com/microsoft/IncludedCACertificateReportForMSFT).

 #### Register Azure Front Door